img

 How Plan B Works

 You must take this pill within 3 days of unprotected sex if you’re trying to prevent pregnancy.
-If the fertilized egg has already attached it to the uterus, the morning after pill won’t work since it is effective only in preventing or delaying ovula ...read more
+If the fertilized egg has already attached it to the uterus, the morning after pill won’t work since it is effective only in preventing or dela ...read more

 Will My Insurance Pay For My Girlfriend’s Abortion?